Lech-iyoko/AI_Powered_Symptom_Checker/README.md

 * Data Content: Includes descriptions of the top 100 most common diseases and 30 most common injuries.

 ### Objective
-Build a machine learning model that can:
+Build an AI-powered symptom checker that can:

-Accurately predict patient outcomes based on input symptoms.
+* Predict potential conditions or outcomes based on input symptoms.
-Handle textual data efficiently through preprocessing and feature engineering.
+* Efficiently preprocess and handle textual data for better insights.
-Provide a foundational framework for more advanced healthcare AI applications.
+* Serve as a foundational model for further development in healthcare applications.

 ### Workflow
-1. Data Collection and Preprocessing
+Data Collection and Preprocessing
 Steps:
 Handle missing data, duplicates, and inconsistencies.
-Clean text data by:
+1. Clean and normalize text by:
 Removing punctuation, special characters, and stopwords.
-Normalizing whitespace and converting to lowercase.
+Expanding contractions and removing accents.
+Converting text to lowercase and normalizing whitespace.
-Tokenize text data to prepare it for vectorization.
+Tokenize text data for vectorization.
-Tools: Python libraries such as pandas, textacy, and nltk.
+Tools: Python libraries such as pandas, textacy, nltk, and spacy.

 2. Exploratory Data Analysis (EDA)
 Goals:
-Understand the data distribution and common patterns.
+Identify patterns and distributions in the data.
-Analyze text length, token frequencies, and word importance.
+Analyze text length, token frequencies, and common entities.
-Visualize token counts and common entities in patient descriptions.
+Visualize key metrics using charts and graphs.
 Tools: matplotlib, seaborn, spacy.

 3. Feature Engineering
 Techniques:
-Vectorize text data using methods like TF-IDF or word embeddings (e.g., Word2Vec, GloVe).
+Convert text to numerical formats using:
+Term Frequency-Inverse Document Frequency (TF-IDF).
+Word embeddings like Word2Vec or GloVe.
-Explore n-grams to capture phrase-level features.
+Explore n-grams for phrase-level features.

 4. Model Development
 Approach:
-Train models like Logistic Regression, Random Forest, or Neural Networks.
+Train models like:
+Logistic Regression
+Random Forest
-Optimize for accuracy, precision, and recall.
+Neural Networks (e.g., RNN, LSTM, or Transformers like BERT) Optimize for accuracy, precision, recall, and generalizability.
-Tools: scikit-learn, TensorFlow/PyTorch.
+Tools: scikit-learn, TensorFlow, PyTorch.

 5. Model Evaluation
-Assess model performance using metrics such as:
+Metrics:
 Accuracy
 Precision, Recall, F1-score
-ROC-AUC
+ROC-AUC for classification performance
-Compare multiple models to select the best-performing one.
+Comparison: Evaluate and compare models to select the most reliable one.

 ### Dependencies
 * Python 3.8+